Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Bicycle safety rules to teach your child:

 - Always wears a helmet.
-Teach your child to wear a helmet every time he rides a bicycle, even on short trips.
+Teach your child to wear a helmet every time he or she rides a bicycle, even on short trips.

 - Wear bright, protective clothing and gear.
 Elbow and knee pads can help prevent injury.
-A reflective vest will help your child be seen when he rides a bicycle in the dark.
-Bright clothing will help him be seen during the day.
+A reflective vest will help your child be seen when he or she rides a bicycle in the dark.
+Bright clothing will help him or her be seen during the day.

 - Follow traffic rules.
 Teach your child to ride with the flow of traffic.
-Teach him to use hand signals before he makes a turn or stops.
-Tell him not to ride in high-traffic areas.
-He should ride on lanes provided for bicycles whenever possible.
+Teach your child to use hand signals before he or she makes a turn or stops.
+Tell him or her not to ride in high-traffic areas.
+He or she should ride on lanes provided for bicycles whenever possible.

 - Be aware of your surroundings.
-Teach your child to look for obstacles in his path.
-He should be aware of the people and traffic around him.
-Tell him not to ride too closely to parked cars.
-He may run into a door if it opens suddenly.
-Tell him not listen to music while he rides.
-He may not hear cars nearby.
+Teach your child to look for obstacles in his or her path.
+He or she should be aware of the people and traffic around him or her.
+Tell your child not to ride too closely to parked cars.
+He or she may run into a door if it opens suddenly.
+Tell your child not listen to music while he or she rides.
+He or she may not hear cars nearby.

 - Cross the street in a crosswalk.
 Teach your child not to cross in between parked cars.
-Tell him to walk his bicycle across the street.
+Tell him or her to walk the bicycle across the street.